Lamborghini (song): Commercial performance

 The song entered the UK Singles Chart at number 30, making it KSI's seventh highest-charting single in the UK to date.
 It dropped to number 68 and number 96 over the following two weeks, before dropping out of the top 100.
 The song spent a total of six weeks on the UK R&B Singles Chart, peaking at number 7.
 KSI reacted to the commercial success of the song on Twitter, saying "thanks to everyone who listened to Lamborghini on Spotify and bought on iTunes!!!
 Didn't even think I would get in the top 40 man".

 Music video

 The music video, directed by Jak X, was filmed in London in February 2015 and was uploaded to KSI's YouTube channel on 25 March 2015.
-It has 112 million views, making it KSI's most-viewed music video to date.
+It has 112 million views, making it KSI's 2nd most-viewed music video to date (second to Thick of It).
 KSI's purple Lamborghini Aventador prominently appears in the music video.